impredicative/irc-rss-feed-bot/README.md

 #### Feed-specific settings
 * **`dedup`**: This indicates how to deduplicate posts for the feed, thereby preventing them from being reposted.
-The default value is `feed`, and an alternate possible value is `channel`.
+The default value is `channel` (per-channel), and an alternate possible value is `feed` (per-feed).
-Per-feed deduplication is nevertheless implicitly specific to its channel.
+Note that per-feed deduplication is implicitly specific to its channel.
 * **`freq`**: This indicates how frequently to poll the feed in hours.
 Its default value is 1.
 Conservative polling is recommended.
 * **`shorten`**: This indicates whether to post shortened URLs for the feed.